craftcms/cms/docs/templating/usergroupmodel.md

 # UserGroupModel

-{intro} Whenever you’re dealing with a user group in your template, you’re actually working with a UserGroupModel object.
+Whenever you’re dealing with a user group in your template, you’re actually working with a UserGroupModel object.

 ## Simple Output